 Here’s a great little idea for using a can of Dad’s favourite beverage, whether it be beer or fizzy, and dressing it up in his favourite sport’s team kit!
 All you need is paper, scissors and glue, and a can.
 This craft card article shows an All Blacks inspired version.

-We hope you enjoy sharing a special day with dad this Father’s Day.
+I really hope you enjoy sharing a special day with Dad this Father’s Day.
 To add to the celebration, you could make him this lovely lemon loaf, this chocolate beet cake or check out these other simple Father’s Day craft ideas.